dkuanyshbaev/carbon-assets/pallets/carbon-assets/README.md

 # Carbon Assets Pallet

-Module for tokenization of carbon units from external registry.
+Module for tokenization of carbon units from the external registry.
 (Based on Parity [Asset pallet](https://github.com/paritytech/substrate/tree/polkadot-v0.9.23/frame/assets#assets-module) )

 ## Overview

-The Carbon Assets module provides functionality for tokenization on Carbon Units from external registry.
+The Carbon Assets module provides functionality for the tokenization of Carbon Units from the external registry.
 The current edition needs a manager who verifies the tokenization.

 ### Terminology

 * **Custodian:** The Evercity manager.
-Only custodian can mint created carbon asset.
+Only a custodian can mint created carbon asset.
 Can be set in Genesis Config or by Sudo `set_custodian`.
 * **Carbon Asset burning:** Burn of tokenized carbon asset.
-The owner recieves Burn Certificate.
+The owner receives Burn Certificate.
 * **BurnCertificate:**  The storage of amount of carbon assets burned per `AccountId` per `AssetId`.

 ### Tokenization flow
 1. User creates a carbon asset via `create` extrinsic.
 The name of the asset is generated.
 Asset decimals are set to 9.
-2. User goes to external registry and buy and retire/transfer the asset with the generated name.
-User recieves some kind of public serial number of retirement.
+2. User goes to the external registry and buys and retires/transfers the asset with the generated name.
+The user receives some kind of public serial number of retirement.
 3. User updates metadata of the asset via `set_project_data` extrinsic.
-User should include the serial number from previous step, amount of carbon units and some project information and store that on ipfs.
-The metadata updated with `url` and ipfs link `data_ipfs`.
+The user should include the serial number from the previous step, amount of carbon units and some project information and store that on ipfs.
+The metadata is updated with `url` and ipfs link `data_ipfs`.
-4. Custodian verifies all data via link from previous step and `mint` carbon assets to user's account.
+4. Custodian verifies all data via the link from the previous step and `mint` carbon assets to the user's account.
-5. User can burn carbon assets that they have (that is what carbon assets are made for) via `self_burn` extrinsic.
-Then user recieves BurnCertificate.
-User can burn particular carbon asset many times - all changes sum up in BurnCertificate.
+5. The user can burn carbon assets that they have (that is what carbon assets are made for) via `self_burn` extrinsic.
+Then user receives a BurnCertificate.
+The user can burn a particular carbon asset many times - all changes sum up in the BurnCertificate.
+The Custodian also can burn carbon assets for the user via `burn` extrinsic.
+The user also receives a BurnCertificate.

 ## Interface